davecparker/code12/Doc/Java.md

 	}
 }
 ```
-Note that this example includes in if-else that is "nested" inside
+Note that this example includes a nested if-else structure.
-another `if` structure.
-The inner `if` is only tested and executed
+The inner `if` is only tested and executed if the outer `if` passes
-if the outer `if` passes its test.
-What would happen if the outer
+its test.
+What would happen if the outer `if` were removed?
-`if` were removed?
 Try to predict the result, then try it and see.

 ###### [Java Language Help](#top) > [If-else]